Briefs Series Approach About Request a Briefing

 DIPLOMATIC

-Convergence watches all nine simultaneously.
+Convergence watches all eight simultaneously.
 Always.

 IV